oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/way_of_working.md

 ]dev Oscar
 ```
 in Julia.
 This will create a directory `~/.julia/dev/Oscar`.
 This directory is
 a git clone of the central Oscar repository.
-You can develope your code here,
+You can develop your code here,
 however you will still have to fork Oscar, as you have no rights to push to the
 central repository.
 You can then add your fork as another remote, have a look
 at the section on rebasing below for hints.